Virginia Traffic Ticket Lawyer: Your Defense Against Speeding and Reckless Driving

 Is reckless driving a criminal offense in Virginia?

-How many points does a speeding ticket add to my Virginia driving record?
+How long does a traffic conviction stay on my Virginia driving record?

-Can a Virginia traffic ticket be expunged from my record?
+Will a Virginia traffic ticket affect my insurance rates?

 We'll Get you Soon